delonnewman/delonnewman/README.md

 I'm a programmer.
 I've been doing this for what seems to me to be a long time.

-Since I'm learning (no doubt I'm learning this later than most 😅) that so much of what we do is governed by our perspective and what we value.
-Here's a brief summary of what I tend to value, so you can have a sense for whether I'd be a good fit for your team.
+Since I'm learning that so much of what we do is governed by our perspective and what we value, here's a brief summary of what I tend to value, so you can have a sense for whether I'd be a good fit for your team.

 I tend to value: